joekgilberto/dynamic-duel/README.md

 # Dynamic Duel
-A full-stack application that allows users to read up on their favorite superheroes and supervillains, login, and pit them against each other in battle.
+A full-stack MERN application that allows users to read up on their favorite superheroes and supervillains and make posts about them.
+Utilizes a React frontend with AJAX API calls to the Superhero API deployed on Netlify, and an Express.js and Node.js backend deployed on Heroku interacting with a MongoDB database through Mongoose schemas.
+Built by [Joe Gilberto](https://joekgilberto.com/).

+## Deployment
-Find a link to the deployed app here: [https://dynamic-duel.netlify.app/](https://dynamic-duel.netlify.app/)
+Find the app deployed on Netlify, here: [https://dynamic-duel.netlify.app/](https://dynamic-duel.netlify.app/)

 ## Screenshots
 ### Home